zdne/zdne-old.org/resume.md

 [Hypermedia project]: https://github.com/the-hypermedia-project/
 [Fury]: https://github.com/apiaryio/fury.js

+### Project Manager & Team Lead

+Assembled and led team of developers working on the API description product.
+The team delivered high-performance API description language parser that is now the backbone of Apiary infrastructure.

 ### Product Manager

 Designed an accessible way for everybody to describe and discuss an API.
 Invented an approachable data modeling language to encourage the description of data.